Edilawit-Manaye/sample_repository/README.md

-##  Consistify: The Ultimate Companion for Maintaining Moding Consistency on LeetCode and Codeforces
+##  Consistify: The Ultimate Companion for Maintaining Coding Consistency on LeetCode and Codeforces
 🔔 Reminders · 📅 Daily check · 🔥 Streaks · 🛡️ JWT + local storage

 Consistify is a smart, cross‑platform that keeps your LeetCode/Codeforces practice on track.
 It checks whether you’ve solved a problem today and, at your personal cutoff time (e.g., 18:00), sends a precise reminder so you don’t skip a day or break your streak.